Famous people from North East England

 Surnames beginning with:

 Folk singer and songwriter born South Bank, Teesside.
 Especially noted for his protest songs in the traditional mould of political folk singing.
-Garbutt has Irish roots and his noted songs include The Troubles about the political situation in Northern Ireland.
+Garbutt’s Irish roots inspired some of his noted songs including The Troubles about the political situation in Northern Ireland.

 Football’s Great, Gazza

 Gifted England, Newcastle United and Middlesbrough footballer known as ‘Gazza’ who was born at Dunston near Gateshead.
 Noted as much for his comic antics on and off the pitch and his personal problems as for his exceptional football skills.

 Sedgefield-born actor, comedian, screenwriter and novelist.
 Gatiss is the writer, co-creator and producer of the TV drama ‘Sherlock’ starring Benedict Cumberbatch in which Gatiss appears in the role of Sherlock’s brother, Mycroft.
 Raised in School Aycliffe, where his father worked in a psychiatric hospital opposite their home, Gatiss was educated in County Durham at Heighington and Newton Aycliffe.
 He has many TV acting credits and is a comedy actor as part of the League of Gentleman team.
 Gatiss is a also a screenwriter for Dr Who.